-Established in 1982, the Employment Training Panel (ETP) has proven itself for 30 years as the state’s premier program supporting job creation and retention, through training.
+Established in 1982, the Employment Training Panel (ETP) has remained California’s premier program for supporting job creation and retention, through training.
 ETP is funded by a special tax on California employers and differs from other workforce development organizations whose emphasis is on pre-employment training.
 ETP fulfills its mission by reimbursing the cost of employer-driven training for incumbent workers and funding the type of training needed by unemployed workers to re-enter the workforce.
-Overall, the ETP program helps to ensure that California businesses will have the skilled workers they need to remain competitive.
+ETP’s program helps to ensure that California businesses will have the skilled workers they need to remain competitive.

 Employers must be able to effectively train workers in response to changing business and industry needs.
 While the need for workforce training is critical, businesses generally reserve capacity building dollars for highly technical and professional occupations – limiting investment in training for frontline workers who produce goods and deliver services.
 ETP helps to fill this gap by funding training that is targeted to the frontline workers.